Quarantine Silver Lining Calculator

 You may also use the quarantine food calculator to figure out how much food to have on hand during a lockdown.

 How does our calculator work?

 You're probably so used to your daily commuting that you rarely wonder how much time you spend doing it on a weekly or monthly basis.
 The answer might surprise you!
-For example, did you know that the average car commute in Washington state ?
+For example, did you know that the average car commute in Washington state commute calculator, you can find out how much it costs to do those daily commutes.?
 If we consider the average 22 weekdays per month, the residents of Washington state spend as many as 28 hours spent commuting monthly!
-And that doesn't consider the the money spent, be it on gas or tickets.
+And that doesn't consider the money spent, be it on gas or tickets.
 Remote work and education allows you to save that time and money.
+With the

-To find out what you particular savings are, you need to provide the quarantine silver lining calculator with some information about your life before and during the quarantine.
+To find out what your particular savings are, you need to provide the quarantine silver lining calculator with some information about your life before and during the quarantine.